 This article describes how to work with the Migration scripts feature.

-Migration scripts are customizable SQL scripts created by user through ApexSQL Source Control containing any specific configuration changes, or overrides that need to be executed before applying an object change from the repository, or they can be executed instead of a change.
+Migration scripts are customizable SQL scripts created by user through ApexSQL Source Control containing any specific configuration changes, or overrides that need to be executed before or after applying an object change from source control, or they can be executed instead of a change.
 Configuration changes are, for example, disabling replication prior to applying a change and re-enabling it after the change is being applied, temporary disabling any ongoing maintenance or administrative task that runs against the database and that prevents changes to be applied properly.
-Instead of making configuration changes manually, each time a change needs to be applied, those changes can be saved as migration scripts, committed to the repository, and run automatically, prior to applying changes.
+Instead of making configuration changes manually, each time a change needs to be applied, those changes can be saved as migration scripts, committed to source control, and run automatically, prior to applying changes.
 In addition, a migration script can be bound to a specific change (e.g. column rename) and as such, in this particular case, it will prevent data loss.

 Why use migration scripts?

-The main purpose of using the migration scripts is to ensure that database changes, being made and committed to the repository, can be properly applied without breaking up the database, making configuration changes manually, or to prevent data loss.
+The main purpose of using the migration scripts is to ensure that database changes, being made and committed to source control, can be properly applied without breaking up database integrity, making configuration changes manually, or to prevent data loss.

 For example, renaming a column will be treated by source control system as dropping a column with an old name, and creating a new column with a different name.
 This will result in data loss, when that specific change is applied against a database.
 With a migration script assigned to this change, a column will be renamed in a way the data won’t be lost.